-In Design of any machine elements, it is necessary to follow the Geometric dimensioning and tolerancing for the Holes or shafts.
-The Least Material Condition(LMC) is the feature of the size where it can be called out for a hole or a shaft (If it is Hole based system, LMC callout will be on Shaft if necessary, or vice versa)
+In the Design of any machine elements, it is necessary to follow the Geometric dimensioning and tolerancing for the Holes or shafts.
+The Least Material Condition(LMC) is the feature of the size where it can be called out for a hole or a shaft feature on the drawing.

 Least Material Condition (LMC)

-This is a condition where there exists a minimum amount of material within the given dimension tolerance zone.
+This is a condition where there exists a minimum amount of material within the given dimension tolerance zone for the part or the feature.

 See the below LMC conditions for Pin and Hole